thiagocapuano/waves-documentation/en/blockchain/transaction-proof.md

 An array of proofs can consist of multiple [transaction signatures](/blockchain/transaction-signature.md) (but not limited to only signatures).

-One of the examples of proofs usage is multisignature where it's important to store transaction signatures from different users in proofs.
+One of the examples of proofs usage is multisignature where it's important to store transaction signatures from different accounts.

 Transactions with [data structures](/blockchain/transaction-data-structure.md)  of versions 2 and above are signed by proofs instead of signatures.